apocalypticartcollective/eft/_posts/2025-11-25-Introducing-Echo-Future-Truth.md

 <br />

 *New chapters will appear on this site weekly.
 Episodes will also appear at the same time on Substack and via podcast players and services.
-To learn more about how and where to read and listen visit the <a href='/listen.html'>listen</a> page*.
+Learn more about how and where to read and listen at the <a href='/listen.html'>listen</a> page*.

 <div style="text-align:center">